The new brats of the French garage scene

 With their quirky sense of humour and their youthful vitality, the four members of Johnny Mafia bring in their wake a long-needed renewal of the French rock scene.
 Their music does not belong to the tradition of serious poets or protest singers.
 In fact, the only cause they are committed to is clear: fighting for their right to party, as the Beastie Boys once put it.

 Like a lot of bands, the four members of Johnny Mafia met in high school.
-Théo (vocals, guitar), Fabio (guitar), William (bass) and Nicolas (drums) are based in Sens, a city in north-central France.
+Théo (vocals, guitar), Fabio (guitar), William (bass) and Enzo (drums) are based in Sens, a city in north-central France.
 All of them are in their early twenties, the perfect age to play such a carefree, playful music.
 Blending brilliant melodies with tight rhythms and fuzzy guitars, their euphoria is utterly infectious.

 Their influences come from across the Atlantic: Ty Segall, Black Lips, Thee Oh Sees, Jay Reatard… In a nutshell, the US garage scene and, if we go back further, The Ramones.
 Just like their heroes, their live performances are efficient remedies against boredom and melancholy.
 So far, they have supported Parquet Courts, Mando Diao, The Jim Jones Revue, The Daddy Long Legs and The Kyle Gass Band, and they headline their own shows.